GluuFederation/docs-ce-prod/3.1.4/source/reference/JSON-oxtrust-prop.md

 | schemaAddObjectClassWithoutAttributeTypesDefinition | The schema to add various attribute types |

 ## personObjectClassTypes
-This class holds the relation between the person entry and it's relative object class.
+This class holds the relation between the person entry and its relative object class.

 | Fields/Attributes | Description |
 | ------------------|-------------|